PennLINC/learning_datalad/debugging.md

 e.g., Update availability for 'gin':  75%|█████████████████▎     | 3.00/4.00

 If you are using vscode, check if there is a pop out window at the upper band of vscode!
 It's waiting for you to enter the username and password for GIN [facepalm]

-### General debugging with dataset that has siblings (e.g., OSF, or just cloned ds):
-* Is there any untracked changes in the source ds?

 ### Cannot `datalad get` a file from OSF
 but other files are (or might be) fine.